 Bangkok, the capital city of Thailand, is one of most popular destinations for all travellers in the world.
 It is a touristic place, where people can find almost anything they are looking for.
+Visitors get to enjoy staying in spa hotels or hotels near nightlife.
 Located in the central region of Thailand, it has growing population of eight million.
 The city is surrounded by nature, but is a concrete jungle.
 As a hub of modernity, technology, skyscrapers and multiculturalism, Bangkok has a unique way of preserving their culture and traditions.
 In Bangkok, it is convenient to move around the city by train, which serves as a highly used mode of public transportation, as are taxis and tuk-tuks.
 There is a huge number of expats living in the city, which has added to the multiculturalism of the city.
 If you are looking for a weekend getaway away from the city, here is a list of the best weekend trips from Bangkok, Thailand.

 Hua Hin is one of the major districts of Prachuap Khiri Khan province in Thailand and it is about 198.7 km (123.4 miles) from Bangkok, or a 4-hour ride by train.
 It is a place of nature, with amazing beaches and a fresh atmosphere.
 Most tourists visit Hua Hin for its clean beach and air.
 It is considered a calmer place and is ideal for families.